 NC Hindi Vikas Mandal (Hindi Literary Society), Board of Directors, 2011 – present

 Urdu Majlis (Urdu Literary Society), Member, UNC, Chapel Hill, NC, 2006 – present

 Cultural Secretary of Assam Association of North Carolina, Cultural Secretary, 2011 – present

 Assam Association of North America, Regional VP, 2013 – present

-Yoga instructor at Morrisville aquatics and fitness center, 2014-present
+Yoga instructor at Morrisville Aquatics and Fitness Center, North Carolina, 2014-present

 Scholarly and Creative Activities: Books, Translation